Home Ignition Zones (HIZ) Mitigation Assistance Program (MAP)

 Important Info:

-Before applying, please make sure you have a completed Home Ignition Zone Assessment through your local fire protection district
+Before applying, please make sure you have a completed Home Ignition Zone Assessment through your local fire protection district.

 Applying for the HIZ MAP does not guarantee assistance, funding or work on your property.

+This program supports eligible defensible space and vegetation-management work.
 This program does not pay for home-hardening improvements such as roofing, vents, screens, gutters, or other building-related upgrades.

 If your property is selected, a Program Specialist will work with you to develop and review the final scope of work for your property before any work begins.